 Does it sound good and harmless?
 Sure.

-But, again the food industry is in this to make money — not to educate us as the consumer on what is actually healthy.
-The FDA has a weak definition of what items can be coined “Natural” or “All Natural”, you can see their comments in the picture below.
+The food industry is in this to make money, not to educate us, the consumer, on what is actually healthy.
+The FDA has a weak definition of what “Natural” or “All Natural” actually means, see their comments below.